Mashobra: History

 During the colonial period, Mashobra was a part of the princely state of Koti.
 Towards the end of the 19th century, Mashobra developed into a popular weekend resort for the elite residents of Shimla, the summer capital of the British Raj.

 Retreat

 Mashobra is notable for housing one of the two Presidential retreats in India.
 The other retreat is Rashtrapati Nilayam in Secunderabad.

-The president visits Mashobra at least once every year, and during this time his or her core office shifts to the retreat at Chharabra, in the vicinity of Mashobra.
+The president visits Mashobra at least once every year, and during this time their office shifts to the retreat at Chharabra, in the vicinity of Mashobra.
 The building housing the retreat is a completely wooden structure originally constructed in 1850.

 In May 1948, before returning to London at the end of his mission as viceroy and then governor general of India, Lord Mountbatten and his wife Lady Edwina spent a few weeks in this retreat.
 The then Prime Minister Jawaharlal Nehru paid them a visit, which is documented in the biographies of Lady Mountbatten.